Let the good times roll at Mardi Gras at The Wharf on Saturday, March 1, 2025 from 3pm-7pm.

 Can I drink alcohol outdoors?

-As a reminder: The Wharf is not Bourbon Street; open alcohol containers are not allowed outdoors, except on restaurant patios or at The Wharf bar on District Pier.
+As a reminder: The Wharf is not Bourbon Street; open alcohol containers are not allowed outdoors, except on restaurant patios or in the Market Square Party Zone.
 No outside alcohol is permitted.

 What should I wear?